 When you start using Audible for the first time, you will get an offer to use Audible free for a period of one month.
-You get 1 credit to start with.
-You can choose any audiobook of your choice.
+You get 1 or 2 credits to start with, based on whether you are a Prime member or not.
+You can use these credits to purchase any Premium audiobook of your choice.

-All these audiobooks will be yours to keep forever, even if you cancel your membership.
+Audiobooks purchased during the free trial will be yours to keep forever, even if you cancel your trial membership.

 7 Things to know before signing up for Audible Free Trial

 As stated earlier, Prime members get one extra credit.
 And going by the Audible Premium monthly plan, each credit is worth $14.95.

 So, if you are not already a Prime member, you can first take the Amazon Prime Free Trial and then start your Audible free trial.
 Yes, even the free trial Prime membership will do the trick.

 Prime members may also check out the article on how Audible works with Amazon Prime to know about more Prime exclusive offers and benefits!

 2. You can keep your Audible books for lifetime